 No Bake Cherry Cream Cheese Pie

-The easiest no bake pie in all the land.
+The easiest no bake cream cheese pie in all the land.
 A crunchy graham cracker crust, a creamy lemony center, topped off with cherry pie filling.
 It’s SO GOOD!
 Cream cheese + sweetened condensed milk is magical.

 My daughter Valentine, who is 8 months old now, likes to blow raspberries.
 All the time.
 Even when I am feeding her mashed carrots.
 She will take the bite I offer her (so innocently!), only to spew it everywhere with her tongue, while I try to hide my laughter and pseudo irritation.
 I’m sure she sees right through it, which must be exactly why my white t-shirt today is spattered with orange.